 The organization should:

-– achieve, maintain and seek to improve continuously the quality of its products in relation to requirements for quality.
+– achieve, maintain and seek to improve continuously the quality of products & services in relation to requirements for quality.

 – improve the quality of its own operations, so as to continually meet customers and all stakeholder, stated and implied needs.

-– provide confidence to the customer and other stakeholders that the requirements for quality will be achieved in the delivered product.
+– provide confidence to the customer and other stakeholders that the requirements for quality will be achieved in the delivered product or service.

 – provide confidence that the quality system requirements are fulfilled.

-ii) understand the risks to the organization in terms of product and process quality,
+ii) Have a clear picture with regard to risks, with the potential to impact the organization in terms of product and process quality,

 What should the management review include?i) Requirements of the quality management system, e.g. results of internal audits.